-If the company believes the method used to determine anticipated experience mortality assumptions includes an implicit margin, the company can adjust the anticipated experience assumptions to remove this implicit margin.
-For example, to the extent the company expects mortality improvement after the valuation date, any such mortality improvement is an implicit margin and, therefore, is an acceptable adjustment to the anticipated experience assumptions for this reporting purpose only.
+If the company believes the method used to determine anticipated experience mortality assumptions includes an implicit margin, the company can adjust the anticipated experience assumptions to remove this implicit margin for this reporting purpose only.
 If any such adjustment is made, the company shall document the rationale and method used to determine the anticipated experience assumption.

 2017-2019 for Long-Term YRT – Version 1: